Welcome to Question Mark, Ohio

 Tanned hides from the now-defunct Ames Tannery were used to create a pair of stunning gloves for Claudia Alta “Lady Bird” Johnson on the occasion of her husband Lyndon B. Johnson’s 1963 inauguration.

 The slow-moving February blizzard of 2019 claimed more lives than any other local natural disaster.
-Forty-two people were trapped in their cars on the nearby interstate and quietly succumbed to their deaths.

 Town founder, Reginald Willey, dreamed of creating his own language for the town of Question Mark, combining English, French, and Latin into what he called Americanesque.
 He published an encyclopedia and later a town history in this fascinating language, both of which are on display at the town library!